hashtag-squirrel/mildew-detection-project/README.md

    3. Model evaluation result

 ## Unfixed Bugs

-* You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+* At the moment of deployment, there were no known unfixed bugs.

 ## Deployment
 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: https://cherry-mildew-detector-bb62e8fa96ca.herokuapp.com/
 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.